 Now that you have pens, what do you do with them besides sit around and look at them?
 Use them!
 Both the forums I mentioned above have what are called snail lists.
 These are lists of people who want to write with their pens and mail the letter to you.
 Not only does this give you a great use for your pens but it can make you some great friends in the process.

-That’s about it for now.
-Do not hesitate to contact me if you have any other questions.
+Do not hesitate to contact me if you have any other questions about fountain pen collecting.

 Share this post!